-6. Neighborhood Bridges: Municipal Grants to Expand Arts and Cultural Programming to All Neighborhoods and Communities
+6. Neighborhood Bridges: Municipal Grants to Expand Arts and Cultural Programming to All Neighborhoods and Communities and culture.

-LA County consists of 88 municipalities with diverse approaches and needs to arts and culture.
 The vast majority - 92 percent of those municipalities (81 of 88) - do not provide grants or funding opportunities for the arts, although cities often have a closer connection and deeper knowledge of local artists and arts collectives in their areas.
-While the Arts Commission's Organizational Grant Program provides support for close to 400 nonprofit arts organizations, it does not have a way to support artists or collectives that are not yet organized as nonprofits.
+While the Arts Commission's Organizational Grant Program provides support for close to 400 nonprofit arts organizations, it does not have a way to support artists or collectives that are not organized as nonprofits.